ericli100/lfn-sftp-client/README.md

 Export this data and provide it to Jennifer D.

-How to split large files:
+How to split large files*:

 ```
 awk -v nums="726980" '